IBM/kar-apps/simulators/README.md

 A Kar client is provided that periodically dumps order stats: monitor-stats.sh.
 The stats can be reset at any time with:
 kar rest -app reefer post simservice simulator/resetorderstats
+2. If the reefer app is deployed using reefer-compose-start.sh, Kar's environment is not exposed outside the pod.
+For this scenario the monitor is automatically run inside the pod; dump the monitor's container log to see output.
+Here the stats can be reset by exec'ing into the simulator container and issuing the command:
+/kar/bin/kar rest -app reefer post simservice simulator/resetorderstats
-2. As of now a running simulator server supports hot method replace.
+3. As of now a running simulator server supports hot method replace.
 **Best to stop auto mode before activating by updating simulator class files with service running**
 Simulator threads left running in auto from before replace are killed by advancetime or start/stop auto mode.